-Title X grantees can review sites' cost/relative value units (RVU), costs in relation to Medicaid and highest private insurance (PI) rates, and utilization.
-This information can help grantees to determine if a subrecipient is losing money or is revenue neutral/positive, and can help inform how Title X funds are allocated to a network.
-As a general guideline, higher cost/RVU combined with higher utilization results in a greater need for funding.
+A Title X grantee can review each subrecipient or a sites' cost/relative value units (RVU), their costs in relation to Medicaid and private insurance (PI) rates, and utilization by services.
+This information can help the grantee to determine if a subrecipient or site is losing money or is revenue neutral/positive; it can also help inform a grantee on how best to allocate their Title X funds to network participants.
+As a general guideline, higher Cost/RVU combined with higher utilization results in a greater need for funding.
 Grantees can also use the same time period, cost analysis tool, and corresponding allocated dollars to determine if their current allocation methodology should be adjusted.

 The example below shows sample data.
-This information can also be found in the Abbreviated Cost Analysis Workbook on the Utilization tab.
+This information can also be found in the Abbreviated Cost Analysis workbook on the Utilization tab.

-Cost/RVU Cost comparison to highest PI Rates Utilization Site 1 Costs significantly higher than Medicaid and highest PI reimbursement rate 3000 services Site 2 \$41.20 Costs at or below Medicaid and/or highest PI reimbursement rate 1000 services Network average \$52.50
+Cost/RVU Cost comparison to highest PI Rates Utilization Site 1 \$98.40 Costs significantly higher than Medicaid and highest PI reimbursement rate 3000 serv Site 2 \$41.20 Costs at or below Medicaid and/or highest PI reimbursement rate 1000 services Network average \$52.50

-Site 1 has a cost/RVU that is significantly higher than Site 2 and the network average, and Site 1's costs are higher than the highest PI rates.
-Site 2 has a lower than network average cost/RVU, and costs are at or below the highest PI rates.
-Additionally, Site 2's utilization is lower than Site 1's.
-Site 2 would most likely have less need for funding than Site 1.
+Site 1 has a Cost/RVU that is significantly higher than both Site 2 and the network average; and Site 1's costs are higher than the highest PI rates.
+Site 2 has a lower than network average Cost/RVU, and costs are at or below the highest PI rates.
+Additionally, with Site 2's utilization lower than Site 1's, Site 2 would most likely have less need for Title X funding than Site 1.
 If a grantee is providing more funding to Site 2, it may want to adjust or reconsider funding amounts.
 Since cost analysis data reflect a site's costs and utilization only, considering other factors for funding is advised.